gladly-team/next-firebase-auth/CONTRIBUTING.md

 ### Making code contributions

-1. Before working, please open a related issue (or comment on an existing issue that you're working on it)
+1. Before coding, please open a related issue (or comment on an existing issue to let us know you're working on it)
 2. Fork this repository
 3. Make code changes in your fork
     * Add comments where it's potentially unclear what your code is doing